FudanMPL/Garnet/README.md

 Building the image may take some time.

-Ignore the error info if the images are finally build successfully.
+Ignore the error info if the image are finally build successfully.

 ### 3. Launch Docker Container